ivma1-nhs/eligibility-signposting-api/infrastructure/stacks/networking/README.md

 ## Deployment to AWS Development Environment

-This stack should only ever be deployed once per account (e.g. the use of Terraform workspaces is explicitly not recommended beyond specifying 'dev' as the environment).
+This stack should only ever be deployed once per account (e.g. the use of Terraform workspaces is explicitly not recommended beyond specifying `dev` as the environment).

 Deployment to the Development environment is done through use of `make` commands